MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 Each account would get it's own stream, this basically partitions events in our system per account which makes account log scans faster down the road.

-> An alternative would be to put all events in one stream and use an account id is part of the ID to keep lookups fast.
+> An alternative would be to put [all events in one stream](#xread-block-with-one-large-stream) and use an account ID is part of the ID to keep lookups fast.

 Now you might be asking "great but how do we create a unique ID per account?".
 There are many options here.
 You could use UUIDs and generate them in code, you could use a distributed counter service that just gets the next integer in a sequence, or you could use another feature of Redis (sequences) which is what we will do here.